OctopusDeploy/docs/src/pages/docs/deployments/databases/sql-server/dacpac.md

 3. Select **SQL Server Database Project** and click **Next**.
 4. Enter the project name and click **Create**.

 The project has been created, now we connect it to a database.
-This example uses a pre-existing database called OctoFXDemo:
+This example uses a preexisting database called OctoFXDemo:

 1. Right-click the project name, then click **Import ➜ Database**.
 2. Click **Select Connection**.